 “The building is designed for a 100-year lifespan,” says Carroll, “and even in that extreme event of a level three earthquake the building is designed not to collapse.”

-The ambition of CCTV is a reflection of China’s drive to become the elite super power.
-In that respect the Olympics and its associated developments are a kind of by-product of its ambition.
+CCTV’s ambition reflects China’s desire to become an elite superpower.
+In that sense, the Olympics and their attendant developments are a byproduct of its ambition.

-Pausing for thought, Carroll explains that China’s rise to dominance might have created an environment and opportunity that might be hard to find in the near future.
+After a brief pause, Carroll explains that China’s rise to dominance may have created an environment and opportunity that will be difficult to replicate in the near future.

-“A building like [CCTV] can only really be built given a set of circumstances that I think will only have been available in China at this particular time,” he says.
+“A building like [CCTV] can only really be built under a set of circumstances that I believe will only be available in China at this particular time,” he says.

-In the next five to ten years, a forest of 200, 250m-plus towers will be built in the business district to cement Beijing’s financial harbour.
+A forest of 200, 250m-plus towers will be built in the business district over the next five to ten years to cement Beijing’s financial harbour.

-For Carroll, CCTV has been a once in a lifetime job.
-“Anybody who told you designing the central television headquarters with Rem Koolhaas wasn’t the pinnacle of their career, is a braver person than me,” he says.
-“I’ve no idea what the next years will hold but to be involved in a building like that is probably a once in a lifetime thing.”
+CCTV was a once-in-a-lifetime opportunity for Carroll.
+“Anyone who tells you that designing the central television headquarters with Rem Koolhaas isn’t the pinnacle of their career is braver than me,” he says.
+“I don’t know what the next few years will bring, but being involved in a building like that is probably a once-in-a-lifetime opportunity.”